-The Labeling of Products Using Ozone-Depleting Substances, for the following containers and products: - (a) All containers in which a class I or class II substance is stored or transported - (b) All products containing a class I substance and - (c) All products directly manufactured with a process that uses a class I substance, unless otherwise exempted by this subpart or, unless EPA determines for a particular product that there are no substitute products or manufacturing processes for such product that do not rely on the use of a class I substance, that reduce overall risk to human health and the environment, and that are currently or potentially available.
-If the EPA makes such a determination for a particular product, then the requirements of this subpart are effective for such product no later than January 1, 2015. - 7.4 If the permittee performs any of the following activities, the permittee shall comply with the applicable requirements of 40 CFR Part 82, Subpart F Recycling and Emissions Reduction: - (a) Servicing, maintaining, or repairing appliances - (b) Disposing of appliances, including small appliances and motor vehicle air conditioners or - (c) Refrigerant reclaimers, technician certifying programs, appliance owners and operators, manufacturers of appliances, manufacturers of recycling and recovery equipment, approved recycling and recovery equipment testing organizations, persons selling class I or class II refrigerants or offering class I or class II refrigerants for sale, and persons purchasing class I or class II refrigerants.
+The Labeling of Products Using Ozone-Depleting Substances, for the following containers and products: - (a) All containers in which a class I or class II substance is stored or transported; - (b) All products containing a class I substance; and - (c) All products directly manufactured with a process that uses a class I substance, unless otherwise exempted by this subpart or, unless EPA determines for a particular product that there are no substitute products or manufacturing processes for such product that do not rely on the use of a class I substance, that reduce overall risk to human health and the environment, and that are currently or potentially available.
+If the EPA makes such a determination for a particular product, then the requirements of this subpart are effective for such product no later than January 1, 2015. - 7.4 If the permittee performs any of the following activities, the permittee shall comply with the applicable requirements of 40 CFR Part 82, Subpart F Recycling and Emissions Reduction: - (a) Servicing, maintaining, or repairing appliances containing class I, class II or non-exempt substitute refrigerants; - (b) Disposing of appliances, including small appliances and motor vehicle air conditioners; or - (c) Refrigerant reclaimers, technician certifying programs, appliance owners and operators, manufacturers of appliances, manufacturers of recycling and recovery equipment, approved recycling and recovery equipment testing organizations, as well

-- 7.5 The permittee shall be allowed to switch from any ozone-depleting substance to any acceptable alternative that is listed in the Significant New Alternatives Policy (SNAP) program promulgated pursuant to 40 CFR Part 82, Subpart G Significant New Alternatives Policy Program.
-The permittee shall also comply with any use conditions for the acceptable alternative substance. - 7.6 If the permittee performs any of the following activities, the permittee shall comply with the applicable requirements of 40 CFR Part 82, Subpart H Halon Emissions Reduction: - (a) Any person testing, servicing, maintaining, repairing, or disposing of equipment that contains halons or using such equipment during technician training - (b) Any person disposing of halons - (c) Manufacturers of halon blends or - (d) Organizations that employ technicians who service halon-containing equipment.
+- as persons selling, offering for sale, and/or purchasing class I, class II, or non-exempt substitute refrigerants. - 7.5 The permittee shall be allowed to switch from any ozone-depleting substance to any acceptable alternative that is listed in the Significant New Alternatives Policy (SNAP) program promulgated pursuant to 40 CFR Part 82, Subpart G Significant New Alternatives Policy Program.
+The permittee shall also comply with any use conditions for the acceptable alternative substance. - 7.6 If the permittee performs any of the following activities, the permittee shall comply with the applicable requirements of 40 CFR Part 82, Subpart H Halon Emissions Reduction: - (a) Any person testing, servicing, maintaining, repairing, or disposing of equipment that contains halons or using such equipment during technician training; - (b) Any person disposing of halons; - (c) Manufacturers of halon blends; or - (d) Organizations that employ technicians who service halon-containing equipment.